-Knowing your target reader is a good starting point in deciding whether you enrol your ebooks in KU or not.
+Knowing your target reader is a good starting point in deciding whether you enroll your ebooks in KU or not.

 As a general rule, the sweet spot to set the retail pricing for ebooks is between $2.99 and $5.99.

-How do you price if want sales and KU reads?
+How do you price if you want sales and KU reads?

 If you are open publishing with Draft2Digital or Smashwords, both aggregators have subscriber reading retailers such as Kobo Plus.

 In both cases, you need to have your books priced to be both competitive for sales, as well as offering perceived value to subscription readers.